550+ 5-Star ReviewsWhatsApp

 4. Letby was finally removed from the neonatal unit in June 2016, a year after initial concerns were raised by a senior colleague.

-5. After one of the longest murder trials in the UK, lasting over 10 months, Lucy Letby was found guilty of seven counts of murder and seven counts of attempted murder.
+5. After one of the longest murder trials in UK history, lasting over 10 months, Lucy Letby was found guilty in August 2023 of seven counts of murder and seven counts of attempted murder.
+At a retrial in July 2024 she was convicted of a further count of attempted murder.
+She was given whole-life orders and has been refused leave to appeal, though the safety of the convictions is now the subject of an ongoing review (see below).

 6. An investigation, led by a senior judge, has recently been launched to look into failures of hospital management in the handling of the Lucy Letby case.